sakshamjaiswal03/Neural-Style-Transfer/README.md

 In this project, NST is implemented by using the TensorFlow library.
 This project aims to provide artistic styles to the image.

+The dependecies used in this project is listed in .dependencies file.